Back to blog

 So, if you want to get in front of a Substack publication's audience, consider the following:

-Stories pitched to these writers need to consider the individual perspective and subjects of interest that are relevant to the publications.
-This is true of any pitch, but more so when you pitch to a publication on Substack.
-Personalise your pitch in order to break through.
+• Stories pitched to these writers need to consider the individual perspective and niche subjects relevant to their publications.
+This is true of any pitch but is especially crucial when reaching out to a Substack writer.
+Personalising your pitch is key to making an impact.

-Understand why that writer chooses to publish on substack.
-Align your story to their motivations and interests of their readers.
+• Understand why that writer chooses to publish on Substack instead of traditional media.
+Align your story with their motivations and audience interests to increase the likelihood of coverage.

-Be ready to engage with the writer and answer questions.
-Writers on Substack rely on their reputation and they will want to make sure your story aligns with their views.
+• Be ready to engage with the writer and answer questions.
+Substack journalists prioritise credibility, meaning they will critically assess your story to ensure it aligns with their values and audience expectations.

 In return, you will be rewarded with:

-Exposure to a targeted, highly engaged audience.
-Coverage on a Substack publication can have a high impact because the writer and its audience care deeply about the topic.
+• Exposure to a targeted, highly engaged audience.
+Coverage on a Substack publication can have a high impact because the writer and audience care deeply about the topic.

-Your story going straight into the inboxes of subscribers, and being included in the Substack archive.
+• Your story will go straight into the inboxes of subscribers and be included in the Substack archive.

 I have used press releases and PR driven stories many times, especially for interviews - really I see my Substack as being a micro publication.
 Substack almost has in-built earned media as its function, with its recommendation tools - but yes, it will become more common.
 (Patrick Lenton)